Venkateshvarmav/Spotify-most-streamed-songs/README.md

 ## Author - Venkatesh Varma V

-This project is part of my portfolio, showcasing my Power BI skills essential for Data Analyst roles.
+This project is part of my portfolio, showcasing my Power BI skills essential for Data Analyst and Power Bi Developer roles.